lucashaley/UnityTeaching/Week_06_ProjectSetup.md

 ## Create a Player01 Material

-- Go to your Materials and creat a subfolder (alongside Basic) called Characters.
+- Go to your Materials and create a subfolder (alongside Basic) called Characters.
 - Inside that folder, right click and Create » Material.
 Call it Player01Mat.
 - Select DroidModel in the Hierarchy, look over in the Inspector and make sure the Materials dropdown is expanded.
 - Hit the Element 0 circle selector &#10687; and choose **Player01Mat** from the material options.
 This way we can observe changes in the model as we build that material.
 - Select Player01Mat in its folder in the Project tab, and look to the Inspector.
 - Hit the **Albedo** circle selector and choose the green Player01_1001_BaseColor texture.
 The model should now have a basic paint-job in the Scene window.
-- Hit the **Metallic** circle selctor and choose the black Player01_1001_Metallic texture.
+- Hit the **Metallic** circle selector and choose the black Player01_1001_Metallic texture.
 The model should now have a reflective gun barrel and base.
 - Hit the Normal Map circle selector and choose the purple Player01_1001_Normal texture.
 This will have very little effect, in this case, but can have a profound effect in some cases.
 Low-poly rocks, for example, can suddenly look photorealistic at this point.
 - You should now have something like this in your Scene view: